cheerans/Microservices-Architecture/README.md

   Please click the link above for details.
 This area shows how we can avoid cascading failures and avoid certain circuit paths by resolving to return failure.

+  ## Accessing metrics about a server

+    http://localhost:8761/eureka/apps/mlservice-east - The above shows the metrics about the server

+    http://localhost:8091/actuator/health - The above shows the status of the server

   ## Accessing a port on Windows Docker

   The ports of a docker container is not automatically forwarded to the localhost:port.
 Hence we need to do the following instruction.
 The magic is done by `microsoft\iis` which spawns up IIS server on the windows machine and makes the docker container available.
 Here port 8080 on docker container is available.
 To build an image do the following